jorgebucaran/fishtape/README.md

 > <a href=https://testanything.org title="Test Anything Protocol">TAP</a>-based testing for [Fish](https://fishshell.com).

 Fishtape is a Test-Anything-Protocol test runner.
-Your tests run concurrently in their own sub-shells—you can set variables, define functions, and modify the executing environment without hijacking the current session or other tests.
-No learning curve.
+Because each test runs concurrently in its own sub-shell, you can define functions, set variables, and modify the executing environment without hijacking the current session or other tests.
+What learning curve?
 If you know how to use [`test`](https://fishshell.com/docs/current/commands.html#test), you can start using Fishtape now.

 ## Installation